KXEG: History

 On January 7, 2020, Maricopa County Superior Court Judge Timothy J. Thomason ordered that the station be placed into receivership of media broker Stephen Sloan and tasked him with preserving the assets of the radio station, returning it to air before the license expired, and preparing it for sale.
-The station was returned to air under Special Temporary Authority using a long wire antenna from an alternate transmitter site on April 15, 2021, one day before the license was to expire.
+The station was returned to air under special temporary authority (STA) using a long wire antenna from an alternate transmitter site on April 15, 2021, one day before the license was to expire.
 The STA allowed the station to operate daytime hours only at a power of 625 watts.
 The STA was later modified to allow the station to operate at a daytime power of 50 watts and at its licensed nighttime power of 49 watts in 2022.
 On September 25, 2023, the station entered a local marketing agreement with Donald Brown and started simulcasting the Spanish-language station KNNR "Radio Xtasis" from Sparks, Nevada (co-owned by Brown) over the KXEG airwaves.

 In July 2024, Donald Brown (under the corporate name KXEG AM LLC) purchased KXEG and K241CS out of receivership, and continued to simulcast KNNR.
 In September of that year, KXEG soft-launched the MeTV Music format (originating from WRME-LD in Chicago) on the station.
 KXEG also started airing The TJ Show from United Stations Radio Networks in morning drive.
 In October, after only one month, KXEG dropped the MeTV Music affiliation with no official notice or explanation given to its listeners, and temporarily switched back to simulcasting KNNR.
-After one week, the station then started broadcasting a mostly-automated '60s-'80s traditional Oldies format with limited voicetracked personalities, only branding with its call letters.
-The TJ Show and John Tesh's Intelligence For Your Life have been held over from the short-lived MeTV Music format.
+After one week, the station then started broadcasting a mostly-automated 1960s-1980s traditional oldies format with limited voicetracked personalities, only branding with its call letters.
+The TJ Show and John Tesh's Intelligence For Your Life were held over from the short-lived MeTV Music format.
 In November, the station adopted a new brand called "The Time Machine".

 In January 2025, the station filed for a modification to the existing STA it was operating under.
 This new modification allows the station to operate at 1kw during the day and at 49 watts at night.
-In February, then-repeater KRPH from Morristown, Arizona was sold to La Promize Company LLC and now simulcasts KNUV "La Onda" from Tolleson.
+In February, then-repeater KRPH from Morristown, Arizona, was sold to La Promize Company LLC and now simulcasts KNUV "La Onda" from Tolleson.

-On September 1st, 2025 KXEG switched back to a Spanish AC format.
+On September 1, 2025, KXEG switched back to a Spanish AC format, reviving the Radio Xtasis format in the Phoenix area.
 However, this station still has its own stream and its own local commercials.